 DUBAI, UNITED ARAB EMIRATES, October 5, 2015

 His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai inaugurated the second edition of the Global Islamic Economy Summit (GIES) in Dubai today.
-Over 2000 policymakers, thinkers and business leaders gathered to take part in the two-day summit hosted by the Dubai Chamber, the Dubai Islamic Economy Development Centre (DIEDC), and Thomson Reuters.
+Over 2000 policymakers, thinkers and business leaders gathered to take part in the two-day summit hosted by the Dubai Chamber

 In efforts to continue facilitating the growth and development of the Islamic Economy, His Highness Sheikh Mohammed also officially inaugurated 'Salaam Gateway,' the first and only online platform for all Islamic economy-related industry intelligence, news, information, and data.
 Insights and intelligence, in both Arabic and English, are provided by Islamic economy experts, analysts, and industry and thought leaders.
 The platform was designed by DIEDC and Thomson Reuters as a business-to-business tool for the increasingly Shariah-sensitive Muslim professional, providing a comprehensive knowledge resource on all sectors of the Islamic economy.
 It is also the repository of an extensive database of Islamic Economy companies from across the globe.